lichanghao/lichanghao.github.io/_posts/2024-12-11-onsager-reciprocity-and-fluctuation-dissipation-theorem.md

    - Onsager’s derivation of the reciprocity relations relies on the same microscopic reversibility that underpins the FDT.

 2. **Fluctuations and Linear Response**:
-   - The FDT directly connects equilibrium fluctuations to the linear response of a system.
+   - The FDT directly connects equilibrium fluctuations to the linear response of a system to an infinitesimal perturbation.
 Onsager reciprocity extends this idea to cross-coupled responses in systems with multiple interacting forces and fluxes.

 3. **Dissipation and Transport Coefficients**:
    - The FDT shows that dissipation (characterized by transport coefficients like conductivity or viscosity) is linked to equilibrium fluctuations.